Mlaiel/iacherie/artifacts/DEPLOYMENT_GUIDE.md

 ## 🎯 **Deployment Overview**

-This guide provides complete instructions for deploying the Ainflue Platform to production environments.
+This guide provides complete instructions for deploying the IA Chérie Platform to production environments.
 The deployment follows enterprise-grade practices with zero-downtime deployment, automated rollbacks, and comprehensive monitoring.

 ### 📋 **Prerequisites**